Souleymane12345/Natural_language_processing/README.md

 Determination of the similarity of words
 Graphic representation of data

-The repository is functional, you just have to download the glove dataset.
+The repository is functional in the master branch,, you just have to download the glove dataset.

 The readme is being written.